Library Book Clubs.

 -

-Past books include: Into Africa (McDonald & Coles); Extinction (Preston); Thanksgiving (Evanovich); Santa’s Little Yelpers (Rosenfelt); Camino Island (Grisham); Hillbilly Elegy (Vance); The Green Mile (King)
+Past books include: Into Africa (McDonald & Coles); Extinction (Preston); Thanksgiving (Evanovich); Santa’s Little Yelpers (Rosenfelt); Camino Island (Grisham); Hillbilly Elegy (Vance); The Green Mile (King); Plainsong (Haruf); Nein, Nein, Nein (Stahl); The Book Haters' Book Club (Anthony)

 “Murder on the Mind” Book Club